t2trg/iot-seccons/draft-garcia-mitigation-profiles.md

 --- abstract

 The Internet of Things (IoT) concept refers to the usage of standard Internet protocols to allow for human-to-thing and thing-to-thing communication.
 The security needs are well-recognized and and many standardization steps for providing security have been taken, for example, the specification of Constrained Application Protocol (CoAP) over Datagram Transport Layer Security (DTLS).
-However, security challenges still exist and there are some use cases that lack a suitable solution.
-In this document, we first discuss the various stages in the lifecycle of a thing.
-We then look at the security building blocks available for securing the different layers of the Internet protocol suite.
-Next, we document the various security threats to a thing and the challenges that one might face in order to protect against these threats.
-Lastly, we discuss the concept of security profiles for the successful roll-out of secure IoT applications.
+However, the design space of IoT applications and systems is complex and exposed to multiple types of threats.

+This document summarizes key security threats and suitable mitigation strategies to protect against these threats.
+We introduce the concept of security profiles, sets of security mitigations applicable to IoT applications and systems exposed to similar security threats.

 --- middle